This buying guide will help you:

-- Acronym for Radio Frequency Interference.
-See Electrical Interference
+- Radio frequency interference.
+See Electrical Interference.

 - Acronym for Root-Mean-Square, a mathematical formula used to calculate the effective values of time-variant waveforms.
 120V nominal voltage levels are RMS levels.
-See Peak Voltages
+See Peak Voltages.

-- Rolling Brownouts
+- Rolling Blackouts / Rolling Brownouts

 - Sine Wave

-- Single Phase Power
+- Single-Phase Power

-- Acronym for Standby Power Supply.
-See Standby UPS
+- Acronym for standby power supply.
+See Standby UPS.

 - Square Wave